lowRISC/opentitan/doc/rm/topgen_tool.md

 * Clock sources
 * Reset sources
 * List of instantiated peripherals
-  * Module type of each peripheral (it is possible to have multiple instantitations of a particular module)
+  * Module type of each peripheral (it is possible to have multiple instantiations of a particular module)
   * Clock / reset connectivity of each peripheral
   * Base address of each peripheral
 * System memories